kevinjung2/CLI_fridge_cleaner/README.md

 ### Installing

-First you will need to clone the repository to your local machine.
+First you will need to fork and clone the repository to your local machine.

   ```git clone https://github.com/kevinjung2/CLI_fridge_cleaner.git```